NEONScience/NEON-Data-Skills/tutorials/data-institutes/git-intro/git05.md

        5022aca..e3cd622  master -> master

-NOTE: you may be asked for your username and password!
+NOTE: You may be asked for your username and password!
 This is your github.com username and password.

 **Understand the output:**